abrarurrahman/Masters_Thesis/README.md

 - ✅ Character count matches sequence count
 - ✅ CSV rows match sequence length
 - ✅ Data integrity across files
+validation report checks the csv (zorro score against each aligned column against there corresponding fasta format file to make sure that we haven't missed any data). validate_csv.sh is used to generate csv report of each folder in the following format.
 **Validation Report Format:**

 | File Name | Sequences | Sequence Length | CSV Rows | Column Length | Status |